-We work closely with the dean of campus life, the Residence Life Office, the Opportunity Program office, and faculty advisers.
+We work closely with the Dean of Student Affairs Office, the Residence Life Office, the Opportunity Program office, and faculty advisers.

 Staff